 I’ve been asked for lots of different and unusual tartans lately, we keep many in stock for garters but also provide a service where you can have one made out of a tartan tie because a tie is quite often more easy to come by than the actual fabric…

 Tartans aren’t limited to clans, many companies, clubs and associations have their own tartans.
-Below is a Glasgow Rangers tartan garter and lucky horseshoe set we were asked to make for a bride…
+Below is a Lynsey having fun with her Glasgow Rangers tartan garter …

 I love history and I’ve really enjoyed my little forray into researching tartan, I hope you find it interesting!

-If you’re interested in any of the garters pictured, just click on them to open our silk garters website, Don’t forget we can make your tartan fabric into a special garter just for you, just give us a call 44(0)77 8080 1102
+If you’re interested in any of the garters pictured, they can be made to order.
+Don’t forget we can make your tartan fabric into a special garter just for you, just give us a call 44(0)77 8080 1102